alvin-tosh/Kenyatta-Ransomware/README.md

 The project is composed by three parts, the server, the malware and the unlocker.

-The server store the victim's identification key along with the encryption key used by the malware.
+The server stores the victim's identification key along with the encryption key used by the malware.

-The malware encrypt with a RSA-4096 (RSA-OAEP-4096 + SHA256) public key any payload before send then to the server.
-This approach with the optional Tor Proxy and a `.onion` domain allow you to hide almost completely your server.
+The malware encrypts with a RSA-4096 (RSA-OAEP-4096 + SHA256) public key any payload before sending them to the server.
+This approach with the optional Tor Proxy and a `.onion` domain allows you to hide almost completely.

 ## 👉 Features ☠️

 - Run in Background (or not)
-- Encrypt files using AES-256-CTR(Counter Mode) with random IV for each file.
+- Encrypts files using AES-256-CTR(Counter Mode) with random IV for each file.
 - Multithreading.
 - RSA-4096 to secure the client/server communication.
 - Includes an Unlocker.
 Coz I never meant to hurt you...🤭 {Eminem}